Dealing With a Liar in a Divorce in Arizona

 All too often we have clients who come into the office asking for a divorce or help with a child custody issue.
 These issues are not only stressful but impact the lives of all the parties involved.
 Sometimes people may be tempted to lie to protect their own interest because the stakes affect more than just one person.
-Facing a liar in court can be stressful and sometimes the lie is so great that it can lead to emotional trauma.
+Facing a liar in a divorce can be stressful and sometimes the lie is so great that it can lead to emotional trauma.

 Take the High Road